AbdallahRustom/open5gs/README.md

 GIT Repository
 --------------

-You can clone from the official osmo-bsc.git repository using
+You can clone from the official osmo-epdg.git repository using

         git clone https://gitea.osmocom.org/erlang/osmo-epdg